 - Provide a safe, secure and loving environment for young children to develop, learn and explore.

 Our intent is to secure solid foundations and to challenge individual talents by offering a range of opportunities to support children’s holistic development.

-At St Thomas More, the Early Years Foundation Stage comprises of one Nursery and one Reception class, both of which have a qualified teacher and level 3 Teaching Assistant(s).
+At St Thomas More, the Early Years Foundation Stage comprises of an EYFS unit.
 Our curriculum encourages the children to become life-long learners.
 We expose them to a variety of opportunities and expand on their skills and knowledge, giving them a secure foundation to develop as they transition through the school.